gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 The difference between a combination and a arrangement is that for a combination, the order of the elements does not matter.

-Apart from the shuffling algorithm mentioned below, there are also a method derived from that recursion verion of Floyd algorithm.
+Apart from the shuffling algorithm mentioned below, there are also a method derived from that recursion version of Floyd algorithm.
 To achieve this, we just need replace the `set` with `list` and modify the insert operation a little.